 Lavender crop responds very well to fertilizers.
 The recommended N, P, K are 100kg, 40kg, 40kg per hectare.
 As a basal application, use 20 kg of ‘N’ full dose of P205 and K2O.
-Remaining 80 kg of ‘N’ should be applied in four splits 2 doses during each year.
+The remaining 80 kg of ‘N’ should be applied in four splits 2 doses during each year.

 Intercultural Operations in Lavender Cultivation

 Hand hoeing and mechanical weeding (with a tractor-drawn cultivator) should be carried without damaging the roots.
-You can also provide mulching to reduce the weed emergence and increase the soil moisture retention.
+You can also provide mulching to reduce weed emergence and increase soil moisture retention.

 Flower buds of Lavender should be pruned off during the first two years period to help the plants to develop a strong framework.

 Pests and Diseases in Lavender Cultivation